ssrome/100-days-of-code/log.md

 **Today's Progress:** Basic JavaScript refresher session https://twitter.com/saromsaweb/status/1101987904442851329

 **Thoughts:** Taking the opportunitity to refresh on some of the basics while I'm still not well and not thinking clearly.

+### Day 85: March 4, 2019

+**Today's Progress:** Another JavaScript refresher session https://twitter.com/saromsaweb/status/1102675285852504064

+**Thoughts:** Another opportunity to get back to basics and refresh my brain on JavaScript.
+Feeling a lot better physically and mentally so should be back working on my projects pretty soon.